Zum Inhalt springen

 Workflow 2: Scaled Content Optimization

-For businesses with large content portfolios, the full potential becomes clear: a mid-sized retailer optimized 200 category pages simultaneously.
-The SEO agent scanned Search Console data, identified pages with high impressions but low CTR, and generated optimized title tags and meta descriptions.
-Editors reviewed suggestions in a brand-check queue — within eight weeks, median CTR increased measurably.
+For businesses with large content portfolios, the full potential becomes clear.
+A mid-sized retailer optimized 200 category pages at once.
+The SEO agent scanned Search Console data and found pages with high impressions but low CTR.
+It then generated optimized title tags and meta descriptions.
+Editors reviewed suggestions in a brand-check queue.
+Within eight weeks, median CTR increased measurably.

 Workflow 3: Technical SEO Monitoring